-- 3.4 The Authority has a Corporate Plan covering 2019 2023 which can be accessed here, along with a supporting Delivery Plan.
-The Delivery Plan shows what the Authority will do to meet the needs and aspirations of residents and businesses as established within the Corporate Plan.
-The plan sets out the Authority's priorities which are:
+- 3.4 The Council has a Corporate Plan covering 2019 2023 which can be accessed here, along with a supporting Delivery Plan.
+The Delivery Plan shows what the Council will do to meet the needs and aspirations of residents and businesses as established within the Corporate Plan.
+The plan sets out the Council's priorities which are:

 - Local Homes for Local Need

 - Boosting Business Sustainability and Growth

 - Customer Focus

 - Climate, Coast and the Environment

 - Financial Sustainability and Growth

 - Quality of Life

-- 3.5 The priorities define the medium term goals of the Authority and as such remain relatively constant from year to year, but the actions associated with them are set annually for each financial year.
+- 3.5 The priorities define the Council's medium-term goals and as such remain relatively constant from year to year, but the actions associated with them are set annually for each financial year.